Nursing R.N.-B.S.N. Program

 Specific information regarding the admission process is available on the Department of Nursing website and the Global Online website.

-The R.N.-B.S.N. program, in traditional classroom style, is offered on a part-time basis in its entirety at two locations: the California University of Pennsylvania campus and the Community College of Allegheny County – South Campus in West Mifflin (as part of our unique cooperative agreement with the community college).
+The traditional classroom format is offered on a part-time basis in its entirety at two locations: the Southpointe off-campus Cal U site in Canonsburg and the Community College of Allegheny County – South Campus in West Mifflin (as part of our unique cooperative agreement with the community college).

 The R.N.-B.S.N. program is also offered as a full-time, accelerated, online track through the University’s Global Online worldwide learning community.
-Students who enter have completed all general education requirements prior to taking the nursing courses may complete the program in three consecutive semesters.
+Students who have completed all General Education requirements prior to enrolling in B.S.N. (nursing) courses may complete the program in three consecutive semesters of full-time study.